cs-ed/edtech-plan-msrobertsGHS/README.md

 The ethnic distribution of the students is 92.8% Hispanic, 2.8% White, 1.2% African American, and 3.2% other ethnicities.

-The student enrollment of the students is English Learner population is 14.8%, socioeconomically disadvantaged 83.3%, students with disabilities 16.8%, foster youth 0.9%, and homeless 5.9%.
+Approximately 14.8% of students are English Learners, 83.3% socioeconomically disadvantaged 83.3%, 16.8% students with disabilities, 0.9% foster youth, and 5.9% are homeless.

-In March 2019 AUSD invested in providing all students a Chromebook to use for distance learning.
-As students returned to the classroom, they were given the option to keep the Chromebook for home use.
-Most students chose to keep the Chromebook to complete homework for the upcoming school year.
+In March 2019 AUSD invested in providing all students Chromebooks to use for distance learning.
+As students returned to the classroom, they were given the option to keep the Chromebook for upcoming school year.
+Most students chose to keep the Chromebook.

-Most teachers were given classroom sets of new laptops at the start of the year and wireless access points were installed in each classroom.
+At the start of 2021 classrooms were outfitted with new laptops at the start of the year and wireless access points were installed in each classroom.
 However, the district’s wi-fi does not provide consistent connection to sites.
-They have recently hired a new director of technology.
+The district recently hired a new director of technology to make improvements soon.

 The district provides tech support for staff and students.
 In addition, if a student’s Chromebook stops working, they can exchange it for a working Chromebook at the school site.

-During distance learning teachers and students became more proficient at using technology to implement Google Suite application.
-Like many students throughout the nation, there was students who had limited or no internet access at home.
-The district eventually provided hotspots for families who requested them.
+During distance learning teachers and students became more proficient at using technology, particularly in using the Google Suite applications.
+Like many students throughout the nation, there were students who had limited or no internet access at home.
+The district ultimately provided hotspots for families who requested them.
 Many students still choose to complete assignments on their phone due to faster connection times.

 One of GHS’s WASC goals is commit resources to increase student use of technology.
-In previous years progress was made towards meeting this goal by providing teachers with chrome carts.
-Another stop to meeting this goal was to create a Graphic Arts Academy that begins with IT Principles, Design, and then coding and other computer science skills.
+In previous years, progress was made towards meeting this goal by providing teachers with chrome carts.
+Another step towards meeting this goal was to create a Graphic Arts Academy that begins with IT Principles, followed by Graphic Design, and then Computer Science.
 A new Apple computer lab was purchased to support this academy to its fullest capacity.

-One constraint is the boards recent decision to close our high school and convert it to a middle school.
-This Tech Educational Plan will be used for next year, however my school will only be open for two more years.
-For this reason, I am going to try to make my plan flexible and broad.
-I may be teaching this course at another site in a few years.
+One constraint is the boards recent decision to close GHS high school and convert it to a middle school.
+This  Educational Technology Plan will be used for next year, however GHS will only be open for two more years.
+For this reason, this plan is flexible and broad.

 Class size is maxed out at 36 in my district; however, AP classes are typically smaller.
 Initially, recruiting students for the course may be a challenge and therefore the class size may be small.
+Optimal class size for an AP Computer Science course would be maxed out at 28 so that the instructor could provide individual support to students as they learn to program at differing levels.

-Although there is an Apple computer lab on campus that was purchased to support the new academy, I believe I will need to plan on implementing the course using student Chromebooks due to possible scheduling conflicts.
-However, if I am allowed to use the lab, I would be more than happy to.
+Although there is an Apple computer lab on campus that was purchased to support the new academy, the Ed Tech Plan is based on implementing the course using the laptops in each classroom.
+Due to scheduling conflicts in the master schedule, it may not be possible to use the Apple lab for this course.

 ## Plan

 ### Software Specifications

-All software requires a secure and reliable internet connection:
+All software requires a secure and reliable internet connection.
+The official language for the course is Python.

 CodeHS.com (Teacher and Students)
-CodeHS is recognized by the College Board and is an endorsed provider of curriculum and professional development for AP CSP.
-This will afford my school access to the pre-approved syllabus and professional development.
+CodeHS is recognized by the College Board and is an endorsed provider of curriculum and professional development for AP-CSP.
+This will afford GHS access to the pre-approved syllabus and high quality professional development.
 Code HS will serve as main platform for the course.
-I would request my district purchase the CodeHS Pro upgrade to provide all the tools, resources and support needed to run a high quality computer science program.
+I would request my district purchase the CodeHS Pro upgrade to provide all the tools, resources and support needed to run a high-quality computer science program.
 The AP Computer Science Principles course includes:

 Lesson Plans
 Videos & Slides